OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/performance-improvement.md

 Before making changes, measure the performance.
 In some cases, you can make your code less readable, but the gain from optimization is insignificant.
 See how to profile the performance in the [Simulator](../how-to-topics/performance-profiler.md) and in the [Browser](../how-to-topics/performance-profiler-browser.md).

-## Do not load hidden UI elements

-By default, controls with `Collapsed` Visibility are added to the HTML DOM, but CSS styles are not applied until the control becomes visible.
-This can impact performance, especially if there are a lot of hidden controls.
-To address this, add the following line to `App.xaml.cs` constructor:

-`Host.Settings.EnableOptimizationWhereCollapsedControlsAreNotLoaded = true;`

-This will cause the DOM elements for hidden controls to be created only when the control becomes visible.

-Note that this setting can break the UI in some cases.
-For example, background controls like `Border` or `Rectangle` can overflow other controls.
-To resolve this, try to change the `Canvas.ZIndex` property.

-The above setting will not work if the Visibility is bound to a property that has `Collapsed` Visibility by default and the DataContext is not available at the moment of rendering.
-The control will be rendered because the default value for Visibility is `Visible`.
-In that case, set the `FallbackValue` property in the binding.

-`<Grid Visibility="{Binding MyObject.Visibility, FallbackValue=Collapsed}" />`

-Another option is to set the `EnableOptimizationWhereCollapsedControlsAreLoadedLast` property to `true`.
-This will cause the browser to wait a few moments before creating the DOM elements for the UI controls that are not visible.
-This gives the browser engine time to draw the visible controls first, which can improve perceived performance.

 ## Enable virtualization

 Wherever you have a high number of controls with a scroll bar, make sure that virtualization is enabled.
 Virtualization will ensure that only the elements that are in the visible area of the scrollable container will be rendered. `DataGrid` control uses virtualization by default.